DamilolaAhmadu/ml-agriculture/README.md

 - "pH": value of the soil
 - "crop": categorical value that contains various crops (target variables).

 Each rows in this data set represent various measures of the soil in a particular field.
-Based on these measurement, the crops specified in the "crop" column is the optimal choice for that field.
+Based on these measurements, the crops specified in the "crop" column is the optimal choice for that field.

 ## Dependencies
 - matplotlib